doselect/boto3/docs/source/reference/customizations/dynamodb.rst

 .. _ref_custom_dynamodb:

 ================================
-DynamoDB customization reference
+DynamoDB Customization Reference
 ================================

 .. _ref_valid_dynamodb_types:

-Valid DynamoDB types
+Valid DynamoDB Types
 --------------------

 These are the valid item types to use with Boto3 Table Resource (:py:class:`dynamodb.Table`) and DynamoDB: